No AI permissions given, ever.

 “That’s why we have a watch,” Joan replied.
 “And with the police and highway patrol out there, we will be okay.”

 Pennie capped her water and sat it to the side before pulling her mask up over her nose and mouth.
+Her head ached, and fatigue made her bones feel heavy.
 She let her eyes drift closed and her knees collapse inward against each other.
-The fingers of her right hand tapped rhythmically against her thumb, soothing her until she dropped off to sleep.
+Her heart rate slowed, breaths coming easy.
+The sounds made by the other occupants fractured and grew distant.

-©️ 2023 Caryn E. Gibson, All Rights Reserved.
+©️ 2025 Caryn E. Gibson, All Rights Reserved.
 Permission is not granted for use to train, test, or otherwise engage with AI.